CSESS/constitution/README.md

 - To examine the eligibility of cabinets and approve or disapprove the application of cabinets;
 - To approve and disapprove any publicity put forward by any cabinet;
 - To conduct and supervise the Election;
-- To explain the Election Regulations and Rules in accordance with the Constitutions.
+- To explain the Election Regulations and Rules in accordance with the Constitution.
 - To count the ballots and announce the result;
 - To handle any complaint arising from the election which includes domination, promotion, voting, counting of ballots; and
 - To adjust the Election Schedule.